+As a farmer, you take a variety of measures to protect crops, like applying herbicides, pesticides, and fungicides, but some crop damage is harder to predict and thus, protect against.
 Overnight frost can be unpredictable and wreak havoc on your crops.
-As the season turns, it's important to be ready for the effects of cold weather, including overnight accumulation of frost.
+As the season turns, it’s important to be ready for the effects of cold weather, including overnight accumulation of frost.
 Frost damages plants by changing the water in plant cells to ice, hurting the tissue.
 The lower the temperature, the more harmful this can be.
-Sudden frost on farms is most damaging when it's unexpected and farmers are unprepared.
+Sudden frost on farms is most damaging when it’s unexpected and farmers are unprepared.

-1. Control the Wind Flow
+1. Control the Wind Flow With Wind Machines

 One of the most common frost solutions on farms is to create airflow during still nights.
 This has to do with the science behind frost formation.
-Calm conditions and clear skies are likelier to result in frost.
+Calm conditions and clear skies are more likely to result in frost.
 When the air is still, warm air currents are not distributed over the ground.
 For that reason, you can help prevent frost by simulating wind over your crops.
 As counterintuitive as it might feel, generating cool wind can reduce frost buildup.
 You can achieve this effect by placing blowers alongside your rows of crops.
 It works best if the cool air blows just over the foliage.

 Wind machines’ large fans are most effective at three meters to six meters in diameter, with propeller speeds of 590 revolutions per minute (rpm) to 600 rpm.
 Keep in mind, installing these large machines is a more costly and energy-consuming method than using simple covers.
 However, they tend to have low operational costs and are not harmful to the environment.